22vv0/asphyxia_plugins/README.md

 - ghostdata saving and loading (WIP, idk what ghost is)

-### fork-mdx-3.0.0a

-- Flare skill song unlock event
-	- Added event data (ddr@asphyxia/data/world.ts:EVENTS_WORLD)
-	- Fixes crashes on Flare Skill rank up (at least until Mercury, haven't tested higher than that yet.)
-- musicdata_load
-	- Put your musicdb.xml on 'ddr@asphyxia/data' folder.
-Tested with A3 musicdb.xml
-	- Added musicdata for new WORLD songs (ddr@asphyxia/data/world.ts:SONGS_WORLD)

 To do:
 ===========

 1. Look for more missing features
-2. Refactor getLastGhostId
-3. Refactor hiscore code
+2. Refactor hiscore code
-4. More WebUI stuff
+3. More WebUI stuff
-5. Figure out unknown values in score_str
+4. Figure out unknown values in score_str
-6. Rival loading and figure out unknown values in rival record_str
+5. Rival loading and figure out unknown values in rival record_str
-7. Proper loading of Flare skill in-game (make sure to include only top 30 scores from classic, white and gold)
+6. Proper loading of Flare skill in-game (make sure to include only top 30 scores from classic, white and gold)